The coupling method for inhomogeneous random intersection graphs: Sharp thresholds

 for some $\omega'=\Theta(\omega)$.

-First we will show that in the probability space of the above couplings {\whp} the degree of a vertex $v\in\V$ in $\Gsuma$ is well approximated by the number of those features contained in $W(v)$, which are chosen by at least two vertices (i.e. which contribute to at least one edge in $\Gnmprim{m'}$).
+In the probability space of the above couplings, we will find a relation between the degree of a vertex $v\in\V$ in $\Gsuma$ and the number of those features $w_i\in W(v)$ that are chosen by at least two vertices (i.e. that contribute to at least one edge in $\Gnmprim{m'}$).
 For any $v\in\V$ in $\Gnmprim{m'}$ let

+where $V'_i$ is defined in \eqref{RownanieVprim}.
+Therefore we will find the relation between the degree of a vertex $v$ in $\Gsuma$ and $|W'(v)|$ in $\Gnmprim{m'}$.